Healthy habits to fight hearing loss

 - Walking near heavy traffic

-- Setting off fireworks
+- Setting off or watching fireworks

 - Attending sporting events